ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 <grid-example title='Quick Start Example' name='quick-start-example' type='mixed' options='{ "exampleHeight": 302 }'></grid-example>

-<note>To live-edit the code, open the example in CodeSandbox or Plunkr using the buttons to the lower-right.</note>
+<note>To live-edit the code, open the example in CodeSandbox or Plunker using the buttons to the lower-right.</note>

 Now that you have a basic grid running, the remainder of this page explores some of the key concepts.